 - Most modern online games will allow loot to be picked up by other players after a set amount of time has passed.
-In games with unrestrained player killing enabled, this means that a player could kill a hundred creatures before obtaining a coveted item ... only to be backstabbed by your party member just as you reach over for your loot, and having to watch as said "friend" runs off with your loot.
-Another variation exists in games where players drop loot after death - said Griefer will wait until you defeat a foe and pick up its loot, before killing you while you're still weak and helping himself to your inventory.
+In games with unrestrained player killing enabled, this means that a player could kill a hundred creatures before obtaining a coveted item, only to be backstabbed by his party member just as he reaches over for his loot, and having to watch as said "friend" runs off with his loot.
+Another variation exists in games where players drop loot after death: Said Griefer will wait until you defeat a foe and pick up its loot, before killing you while you're still weak and helping himself to your inventory.

-- Other games have a treasure pool system, where every item from a particular kill is placed in a "pool" that the party can lot or roll on the contents of using a random number generator to simulate a roll of the dice or simply just numbers.
-The act of "lot sniping" is when somebody either waits until when everybody else has cast a lot/passed before then lotting on an item against the group's rules, usually with the group agreeing on who should get the item or some form of "need or greed" system.
-Often a person trying to do this will try to gauge their chance of success, such as if the other party members rolls were very high or low.
+- Other games have a treasure pool system, where every item from a particular kill is placed in a "pool" that the party can lot or roll on the contents of using a random number generator.
+The act of "loot sniping" is when somebody waits until everybody else has cast a lot or passed, then lots on an item against the group's rules, usually with the group agreeing on who should get the item or some form of "need or greed" system.
+A person trying to do this will often try to gauge their chance of success, such as if the other party members rolls were very high or low.
 A frequent attempt to play off such an attempt is "Oops, I didn't mean to roll!
 Glad I didn't win that!
 Heh.
 Heh." if the attempt fails.
 Upon success, often the ninja looter will simply log out of the game if they succeed (so they don't need to deal with their outraged fellows).
-This isn't a 100% method due to the random number generator, but the intent is still viewed negatively even if it fails.
+This method isn't sure to be effective due to the random number generator, but the intent is still viewed negatively even if it fails.

 - The treasure pool system also sometimes has a feature where somebody can be set to receive all the items that drop (often called "quartermaster", "master looter", or another like term).
 One tactic is to set somebody as the quartermaster without the consent of the people present to insure they get a particular item.
 This is mostly unheard of due to the fact that such a system usually requires the party leader to set it, but some cases of it still pop up.